-Life insurance comes in several different forms, but usually the reason for purchasing a policy is to be able to provide for loved ones when you're not able.
+Life insurance comes in several different forms, but usually, the reason for purchasing a policy is to be able to provide for loved ones when you're not able.
 Even after you're gone, expenses like college and mortgages still go on.
 Even if you've passed the age where these are big concerns, there's still a big expense that can't be ignored: the cost of your funeral and burial.
 This is what final expense insurance is designed for.

 Final expense insurance is a type of permanent life insurance.
-While not aimed at providing a living for those left behind, it's purpose is to provide coverage for end of life expenses like medical bills and funeral costs.
-This can cover things like casket and hearse, headstone, cremation fees and the cost of a service.
+While not aimed at providing a living for those left behind, its purpose is to provide coverage for end-of-life expenses like medical bills and funeral costs.
+This can cover things like casket and hearse, headstone, cremation fees, and the cost of a service.

 A permanent life insurance policy is one that does not expire as long as the premiums are paid.
 Unlike term life insurance, which is cheaper but has a set expiration date, a permanent policy carries a cash value.
 This value builds up during the life of the policy and is generally paid out upon your death.
 After a certain amount of time, you may be able to cash out the plan.

 Final expense insurance has some commonalities with guaranteed life insurance.
-While traditional life insurance requires an full background of your health, often including a physical exam, a guaranteed insurance policy is usually granted after just answering a few questions.
+While traditional life insurance requires a full background of your health, often including a physical exam, a guaranteed insurance policy is usually granted after just answering a few questions.